amundsen-io/amundsen/databuilder/README.md

 #### [PostgresMetadataExtractor](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/extractor/postgres_metadata_extractor.py "PostgresMetadataExtractor")
 An extractor that extracts table and column metadata including database, schema, table name, table description, column name and column description from a Postgres or Redshift database.

-By default, the Postgres/Redshift database name is used as the cluter name.
+By default, the Postgres/Redshift database name is used as the cluster name.
 To override this, set `USE_CATALOG_AS_CLUSTER_NAME` to `False`, and `CLUSTER_KEY` to what you wish to use as the cluster name.

 The `where_clause_suffix` below should define which schemas you'd like to query (see [the sample dag](https://github.com/lyft/amundsendatabuilder/blob/master/example/dags/postgres_sample_dag.py) for an example).